 I always invite someone who has told me that I’m not doing enough to come with me.
 Of course that person suddenly becomes too busy to join me…but not too busy to dispense advice from his armchair.

 ***Scroll to the bottom of this review for an updated offer starting in January 2019!
-The original Oska Pulse will be sold at a reduced price until it is completely sold out, and a new, improved Oska Pulse is being made available immediately at a discounted price.
+A new, improved Oska Pulse is being made available immediately at a discounted price.
 Just use my coupon code of SICKDATING.***

 People often ask me just what it is that I do with all of my time now that I’m stuck in bed.
 I love writing and I count myself lucky to have been included in the Chronic Illness Bloggers network, and given many opportunities to try products I wouldn’t otherwise have access to.
 I have been given this product as part of a product review through the Chronic Illness Bloggers network.
 Although the product was a gift, all opinions in this review remain my own and I was in no way influenced by the company.